There are a few key elements that create a successful silhouette. I’ll say it loud and proud.

 A standard tripod is never going to get me low enough to really capture the scene as I’d like to see it.
 But, since my silhouettes are often shot at dusk, It is great to have the stability and framing capability of a tripod, yet the height has always deterred me.

 Yup.
-The Platypod Pro Max is my tool of choice for low silhouettes.
-For the stunning big skies, you need a wide angle lens that is mounted as low to the ground as you can get it, slightly angled up.
+The Platypod Max is my tool of choice for low silhouettes.
+For the stunning big skies, you need a wide-angle lens that is mounted as low to the ground as you can get it, slightly angled up.
 Creates a BIG, BIG, BIG sky.
 I like big skies.

-With the Platypod Pro, I’m able to talk and interact with my subjects, and can either use a remote trigger (Totally handy for silhouette selfies, or just push the button but from a much more comfortable angle), trusting that I’ve got everything lined up great.
+With the Platypod Max, I’m able to talk and interact with my subjects, and can either use a remote trigger (totally handy for silhouette selfies, or just push the button but from a much more comfortable angle), trusting that I’ve got everything lined up great.

 I’m loving using the Platypod, It fits easily in my bag and is my go to stabilization device for all my low angle photography.
 It lets me get out and really play.